 May Cause Symptoms of Depression

-Alcohol abuse frequently counteracts the benefits of antidepressant medication, making depression worse and the symptoms harder to treat.
+For those suffering with alcohol use disorder frequently counteracts the benefits of antidepressant medication, making depression worse and the symptoms harder to treat.
 Also, it may lead to an increase in suicidal thoughts and actions.

 Worsens Thinking Abilities, Coordination, and Alertness

 When combining alcohol with antidepressants, you risk increasing these effects to a greater extent than when you consume alcohol alone.

 It becomes more difficult to perform tasks that require attention, concentration, and precision.

 Also, the chances of having an accident or putting the people around you at risk increase.